-As at December 31, 2023, the Company had approximately \$67.1 million of outstanding indebtedness.
-The Company currently estimates its debt service for the next 12 months under the Credit Facilities and Convertible Debentures will be approximately \$10.2 million, including required principal and interest payments.
-The Company's substantial debt servicing costs could have significant adverse consequences on the Company and its business, including: requiring a substantial portion of its cash flows to be dedicated to the payment of principal and interest on its indebtedness, therefore reducing its ability to use cash flows to fund its operations, capital expenditures and potential future business opportunities; making it more difficult for the Company to make payments on its indebtedness, which could result in an event of default under the Credit Facilities or Convertible Debentures; limiting its ability to obtain additional financing; reducing the Company's flexibility in planning for, or reacting to, changes in its operations or business; prohibiting the Company from making strategic acquisitions, introducing new technologies or exploiting business opportunities; placing the Company at a competitive disadvantage as compared to its less-highly-leveraged competitors; and negatively affecting the Company's ability to renew key care operator contracts.
+As at December 31, 2024, the Company had approximately \$45.3 million of outstanding indebtedness.
+The Company currently estimates its debt service for the next 12 months under the Credit Facilities will be approximately \$8.3 million, including required principal and interest payments.
+The Company's substantial debt servicing costs could have significant adverse consequences on the Company and its business, including: requiring a substantial portion of its cash flows to be dedicated to the payment of principal and interest on its indebtedness, therefore reducing its ability to use cash flows to fund its operations, capital expenditures and potential future business opportunities; making it more difficult for the Company to make payments on its indebtedness, which could result in an event of default under the Credit Facilities; limiting its ability to obtain additional financing; reducing the Company's flexibility in planning for, or reacting to, changes in its operations or business; prohibiting the Company from making strategic acquisitions, introducing new technologies or exploiting business opportunities; placing the Company at a competitive disadvantage as compared to its lesshighly-leveraged competitors; and negatively affecting the Company's ability to renew key care operator contracts.
 For additional information on the Company's outstanding long-term debt, see "Liquidity and Capital Resources".